SQL Query Guide

 customer

-The ORDER BY clause is used to sort the result-set in ascending or descending order.
-It is used with the SELECT statement.
+The ORDER BY clause sorts query results in ascending (ASC) or descending (DESC) order.
+It improves readability and is commonly used in dashboards and reports.

 Get customers ordered by last name